 A popular alternative to litigation for divorces in Fairfield County is mediation.
 Divorce mediation involves a trained neutral third party who facilitates discussion and helps divorcing couples reach agreement on a variety of issues.
 While mediation is not an effective tool for every divorce case, it may be helpful for those couples who are willing to enter into good faith negotiations with one another.

 Divorce is too important to your future well-being for you to navigate the process entirely on your own.
-Additionally, if there are children involved, it is essential to consult a Fairfield County divorce lawyer from the very beginning of the divorce process.
+Additionally, if there are children involved, it is essential to consult a Fairfield County divorce & custody lawyer from the very beginning of the divorce process.
 Reach out to legal counsel today to learn about your legal options and start developing a plan to move forward.